nim-lang/Nim/doc/tut2.rst

 avoid a common bug: to forget to close the file.
 Note how the ``let fn = filename`` statement ensures that ``filename`` is evaluated only once.

+Note: ``txt`` is a parameter to the withFile template that doesn't require explicit definition prior to being passed to withFile().
+``txt`` is defined within withFile(), but needs to be a parameter so it can be used in the block of statements that follow withFile()

 Macros
 ======